Language Switcher

 University Hospital Würzburg

-Dr. Sarah Beck is recognized for her translational research in hemostasis, thrombosis, and thrombo-inflammation, with a particular focus on the molecular mechanisms of platelet activation.
-Her work advances fundamental understanding of how thrombotic processes begin and evolve, contributing to potential future innovations in prevention and therapy.
+Dr. Sarah Beck is being honored for her translational research in the fields of hemostasis, thrombosis, and thrombo-inflammation – with a particular focus on the molecular mechanisms of platelet activation.
+Her work makes a crucial contribution to the fundamental understanding of how thrombotic processes begin and develop, thus contributing to potential future innovations in prevention and therapy.

 PD Dr. med.
 Gerrit M. Grosse, PhD